creeperdeking/arch-config/README.md

 Execute the script install.sh in .setup

-use tmux when using nnn to have access to the shortcut ;u it will show in a tmux pane infos about the file you are hovering on.

 ## VS Code configuration
 #### VS Code configuration

-The VS code config file is included in the git repo, you will want to install the neovim extension.
-The green blue theme should be installed by default.
+You will want to install the neovim extension.

 # Windows linking